qvantel/kafka-explorer/README.md

 ### Search Types

   - Plain text: To find messages that contain a certain string in a topic select plain and fill in the value field.
+This type of search will also check the key of the Kafka message if present.

-  - Json key value: To find specific key value pairs in the messages of a topic select json and fill in both parameters.
+  - Json key value: To find specific attribute value pairs in the messages of a topic select json and fill in both parameters.
 In this type of search, messages that aren't valid json strings will be ignored (unless only exclusions are applied).

 ### Search Terms